Main Street of Perry ....

 Educate others about good design to enhance the image of each business as well as that of the district

 Exchange Bank CEO, Chuck Hall and Main Street Director, Jennifer Kime receiving “Best Business Practices” Award from Secretary of Commerce, Larry Parman.

 Main Street of Perry with support from the Mayor and City Council of Perry announce the Business Spotlight award!
 This award is only given four times a year and is based upon criteria set forth by the Main Street of Perry Economic Restructuring committee and Board of Directors including, but not limited to, exceptional customer service, quality of services or products, involvement in the Perry community, acting as a contributing component to our preservation-based approach to revitalize downtown Perry, etc. Businesses in the downtown Main Street district are eligible for this recognition.
 Perry's downtown business district is where it all began and we would like to give back to our downtown businesses.

-The Business Spotlight Winner for the Winter of 2014 is…..
+The Business Spotlight Winner for the Spring of 2014 is…..

 Quarterly Business Spotlight for May 2, 2014 is Wilda Eye Care.
 Wilda Eye Care is an optometry office which takes care of vision needs of people from Perry and the surrounding area; from Enid, Perkins, Edmond, and Ponca City and beyond.
 Dr. Stacey Wilda, OD, opened her practice in 2000.
 She offers comprehensive eye exams to check the need for glasses and contact lenses for people of all ages as well as providing safety glasses and emergency eye care to several manufacturing, drilling and machine shops in the area.
 She also offers pre- and post- op care for laser vision correction, cataract surgery and many other types of eye surgeries.